kellenff/rust-client/README.md

 A fast, opinionated command line HTTP client.

-Fundamentally, `rust-client` is a thin wrapper around Rust's fantastic `hyper` library.
+Fundamentally, `rust-client` is a thin wrapper around Rust's fantastic `reqwest` library.
 Unlike `curl`, however, it is designed more as a debugging tool.
 Headers are displayed above the response body, the command line interface is more intuitive than remembering flags, and default en-/decoding behavior.

 ## Performance